Aaradugula Bullet: Release

-Release, reception and box office

 The film was scheduled to release theatrically on 9 June 2017.
 Financial troubles led to the film's shows getting cancelled on the aforementioned release date.
 On 10 June 2017, the release of the film was put on hold.
 In 2020, the makers opted to release the film digitally.
 However, a year later, it was reported that they were considering a theatrical release only.
 The film was released in cinemas on 8 October 2021 in India.

+Home media

 The film's Hindi dubbed version titled Hero - The Bullet was premiered on Zee Cinema on 19 February 2022.